Prior Southborough Gardeners Projects

 The Club supported the printing of conservation trail maps of Southborough by the Southborough Open Land Foundation.

-The Junior Education Committee distributed over 600 tree seedlings through the Town Elementary schools in an effort to educated children on the importance of trees in our environment.
+The Junior Education Committee distributed over 600 tree seedlings through the Town elementary schools in an effort to educate children on the importance of trees in our environment.